OneNoteDev/MsGraph_Android_REST_API_Explorer/README.md

 ### Prerequisites

-To use the Microsoft Graph OneNote REST API Explorer for Android, you need the following:* The latest version of [Android Studio](http://developer.android.com/sdk/index.html).* The [Gradle](http://www.gradle.org) build automation system version 2.3.1 or later.* An Office 365 account.
-You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=C69E7747-2566-4897-8CBA-B998ED3BAB88&DL=DEVELOPERPACK&ali=1#0) that includes the resources you need to start building Office 365 apps.* [Java Development Kit (JDK) 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).* A registered Azure application with a client id and redirect URI value.
-The application must have the following permissions: * View and modify OneNote notebooks in your organization * View and modify OneNote notebooks * Create pages in OneNote notebooks * Sign you in and read your profile * Access your organization's directory * A registered Microsoft application with a client id.
+To use the Microsoft Graph OneNote REST API Explorer for Android, you need the following: - The latest version of [Android Studio](http://developer.android.com/sdk/index.html). - The [Gradle](http://www.gradle.org) build automation system version 2.3.1 or later. - An Office 365 account.
+You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=C69E7747-2566-4897-8CBA-B998ED3BAB88&DL=DEVELOPERPACK&ali=1#0) that includes the resources you need to start building Office 365 apps. - [Java Development Kit (JDK) 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html). - A registered Azure application with a client id and redirect URI value.
+The application must have the following permissions: - View and modify OneNote notebooks in your organization - View and modify OneNote notebooks - Create pages in OneNote notebooks - Sign you in and read your profile - Access your organization's directory - A registered Microsoft application with a client id.

 Azure client application registration
 -------------------------------------